 While the sliders work the same way on images with more than one person, you need to know how to apply different sliders to different people.

-Look at the top of the right-hand section and you will see buttons that say Person 1, Person 2, and so forth.
-Underneath you will see a check box that says Show Face Frame.
+Look at the top of the right-hand section, and you will see 2 tabs - Group and Individual, with a check box underneath that says Show Face Frame.

 Retouch multiple people and give them the same slider adjustments simultaneously by clicking on multiple Person buttons.
 If you don’t select Persons in group images and adjust the sliders, every subject will get the same retouching.